Consensys/linea-tracer/docs/Local-test-coverage.md

 These tasks are finalized by Jacoco test reports

-- Or get xml reports from the CI pipeline in unit and/or reference tests actions
+- Or get xml report from the CI pipeline in unit or reference tests actions

 Paste the xml report in the following paths :

 - for unit tests `/arithmetization/build/reports/jacoco/test/jacocoTestReport.xml`
-- for reference tests `/referenceBlockchainTests/build/reports/jacoco/jacocoReferenceBlockchainTestsReport/jacocoReferenceBlockchainTestsReport.xml`
+- or for reference tests `/referenceBlockchainTests/build/reports/jacoco/jacocoReferenceBlockchainTestsReport/jacocoReferenceBlockchainTestsReport.xml`

+### Concatenate two Jacoco reports

+Get jacoco exec files from the CI pipeline in unit and reference tests actions

+Paste the exec files in the following paths :

+- for unit tests `/arithmetization/build/jacoco/test.exec`
+- for reference tests `/referenceBlockchainTests/build/jacoco/referenceBlockchainTests.exec`

+Run the jacocoReferenceBlockchainTestsReport task with the right `executionData` uncommented/commented

 ## Launch local Sonarqube server